+They said that treatments were explained in great detail and said their dentist listened to them.
+Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.
+We saw that staff protected patients' privacy and were aware of the importance of confidentiality.
+Patients said staff treated them with dignity and respect.
 Are services responsive to people's needs?
 We found that this practice was providing responsive care in accordance with the relevant regulations.
 The practice's appointment system took account of patients' needs.
-Patients could get an appointment quickly if in pain.
+Patients could get an No action ~ appointment quickly if in pain.
 Staff considered patients' different needs.
-This included providing facilities for patients with a disability and families with children.
+Due to the nature of the practice access for wheelchair users of those who would struggle with stairs would not be possible.
+Patients who could not access the premises were signposted to a local accessible practice.
 The practice had access to interpreter services and had arrangements to help patients with sight or hearing loss.
 The practice took patients views seriously.
 They valued compliments from patients and responded to concerns and complaints quickly and constructively.
+Are services well-led?
 We found that this practice was providing well-led care in accordance with the relevant regulations.

-The practice had arrangements to ensure the smooth running of the service.
+No action ~ The practice had arrangements to ensure the smooth running of the service.
 These included systems for the practice team to discuss the quality and safety of the care and treatment provided.
 There was a clearly defined management structure and staff felt supported and appreciated.
 The practice team kept complete patient dental care records which were, clearly written or typed and stored securely.
 The provider monitored clinical and non-clinical areas of their work to help them improve and learn.
 This included asking for and listening to the views of patients and staff.